Market Spotlight: Overactive Bladder

-- Datamonitor Healthcare estimates that in 2016, there were 579.6 million prevalent cases of overactive bladder worldwide among adults aged 20 years and older, and forecasts that number to increase to 649.4 million by 2025.
+- Datamonitor Healthcare estimates that in 2017, there were 589.6 million prevalent cases of overactive bladder worldwide among adults aged 20 years and older, and forecasts that number to increase to 660.3 million prevalent cases by 2026.

 - The approved drugs in the overactive bladder space target the calcium channel, muscarinic acetylcholine receptor, SNARE proteins, and beta-3 adrenergic receptor.
 The majority of these drugs are administered via the oral route, with the remainder being available in intramuscular, intravesical, intradermal, intraarticular, topical, and transdermal formulations.

-- The majority of the industry-sponsored drugs in active clinical development for overactive bladder are in Phase II, with only one drug in Phase III.
+- The majority of industry-sponsored drugs in active clinical development for overactive bladder are in Phase II, with only one product in Phase III.

 - Therapies in development for overactive bladder focus on a wide variety of targets.
-The majority of the pipeline drugs are administered via the oral route, with the remainder being tested in subcutaneous, intravesical, and intramuscular formulations.
+The majority of pipeline drugs are administered via the oral route, with the remainder being tested in intravesical and intramuscular formulations.

-- High-impact upcoming events for drugs in the overactive bladder space comprise topline Phase III trial results for vibegron.
-The overall likelihood of approval of a Phase I urology-other asset is 12.9%, and the average probability a drug advances from Phase III is 78.6%.
-Drugs, on average, take 7.9 years from Phase I to approval, compared to 8.1 years in the overall urology space.
+- Topline Phase IIb trial results for solabegron is the only high-impact upcoming event for drugs in the overactive bladder space.
+The overall likelihood of approval of a Phase I urology-other asset is 13.5%, and the average probability a drug advances from Phase III is 78.6%.
+Drugs, on average, take 8.9 years from Phase I to approval, compared to 8.5 years in the overall urology space.

-- The clinical trials distribution across Phase I–IV indicates that just over half of trials in overactive bladder have been in the early and mid-phases of development, with 54% of trials in Phase I–II, and 46% in Phase III–IV.
+- The distribution of clinical trials across Phase I–IV indicates that just over half of trials in overactive bladder have been in the early and mid-phases of development, with 54% of trials in Phase I–II, and 46% in Phase III–IV.